watusi/jquery.mobile.simultaneous-transitions/README.md

 In a future release, I intend to provide the new transitions that were added in jQuery Mobile 1.1 (but not present in 1.0), but using a simultaneous, rather than sequential transition handler.

-### Compilmentary Transitions
+### Complementary Transitions

 These are transitions which are not included in jQuery Mobile 1.0 or 1.1.
-They compliment these transitions by providing "missing" transitions which seem logically obvious.
+They complement these transitions by providing "missing" transitions which seem logically obvious.

 - `slideover` Slides *over* the outgoing page, like `slideup` and `slidedown`